 Salisbury attorney and musician Graham Carlton learned to play the guitar at an early age; while still a high school student he toured as a musician with a New York-based production of “Godspell”.
 Since then he has performed locally and regionally with various musical groups performing bluegrass to gospel to jazz, as well as appearing with the Piedmont Players and the Lee Street Theatre variously as a musician, actor and musical director.
-He has been recruited to play for Catawba College productions and the Salisbury Symphony.
+He performs regularly with the Rowan Big Band, and has been recruited to play for Catawba College productions and the Salisbury Symphony.

 Nikki Jones-Bailey, Vocals

 Vocalist Nikki Jones-Bailey first met Dr. Turbyfill when she was one of his jazz band students at West Rowan High School, and he knew even then that she was a talented singer.
 When she saw him at a Rowan Big Band Christmas show some years ago he invited her to sing with the band, and she has been performing with them ever since.
 Nikki is passionate about everything she does; she is a cosmetic and implant dentist in Concord and she has been on several mission trips to East Africa where she provided emergency dental treatment.
 She is the owner of Trinity Cosmetic & General Dentistry in Concord; she is also a member of Alpha Kappa Alpha Sorority, Inc. and Elevation Church in Charlotte.
 She and husband Dr. Robee Bailey, Jr. - also a dental specialist practicing orthodontics, implants and periodontics - live in Charlotte.